hibernate/query-validator/README.md

 persistent field.

-Note that the query is checked according to Hibernate's flavor of JPA-QL (i.e. HQL).
-In future, a strict mode will produce errors for non-spec-compliant queries.
+Note that the query is checked according to Hibernate's flavor of JPQL (i.e. HQL), which is a superset of the query language defined by the JPA specification.
+In future, an optional "strict" mode will produce errors for non-spec-compliant queries.

 ## Usage from command line